bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 ## Potential Improvements

-This app was built in three days, but if I had more time I would definitely want to implement a number of improvements, including:
+I built this app in around three days, but if I had more time I would definitely want to implement a number of improvements, including:

 - Replacing my voteAccount keypair with a Program Derived Address
 - Refactoring my program's instruction handlers down to a singular vote function
 - Adding feedback in between casting and confirming a vote on my React frontend
 - Showing voting analytics
 - Adding better transaction instruction metadata
-- Experiment with enforcing voting rules (e.g. 1 account, 1 vote)
+- Experimenting with enforcing voting rules (e.g. 1 account, 1 vote)
 - Showing the entirety of a user's voting history, not just the votes that ocurred during this session

 ## Acknowledgements